Your Local Bike Shop

 If you’re not sure which bike is going to fit you, take test ride – only at your LBS.
 Try asking to do a test ride at one of the major retailers – not gonna happen!
 After your ride, your LBS supports you with weekly rides and spin classes, keeping you on the bike.

-There are many Local Bike Shops around the country to choose from, but let us share a bit of background about our favorite – our club’s primary sponsor and one of the largest Local Bike Shops in the country, Richardson Bike Mart.
+There are many Local Bike Shops around the country to choose from, but let us share a bit of background about our favorite – our club’s primary sponsor and one of the largest Local Bike Shops in the country, Bike Mart

 Founded in 1962 by Mike Hall, Bike Mart has been a force in North Texas cycling.
 Even more so with Jim Hoyt’s purchase of the store in 1980.
-Did you know that a large percentage of Richardson Bike Mart's marketing budget EVERY YEAR, goes to the support of the cycling community.
+Ken "Woody" Smith is carrying on that great legacy as the current owner.
+Did you know that a large percentage of Bike Mart's marketing budget EVERY YEAR, goes to the support of the cycling community.
 Clubs, rallies, events, education, advocacy – everywhere you see the Bike Mart logo, you know of their support for your favorite activity.
 Cycling would not likely have the popularity it does without that commitment.

 And you know, we haven’t even compared the LBS at all to the online vendors – because there is no comparison.
 No service, no maintenance, none of that free advice we all get from our favorite mechanic – remember that the next time you click “Buy it Now” for a deal on a frame you just can’t pass up.